Derles/ReelPaperAnomalyDetections/README.md

 Stage status: Done

 ##### Texture of paper
-Example of paper anomaly related with paper texture's:
+The example of the paper anomaly related with paper texture's:
   ![Screenshot](https://github.com/Derles/ReelPaperAnomalyDetections/blob/main/Images/Texture-of-paper-exemple1.jpg?raw=true)

 ##### Shell defects
-Example of shell defect on paper reel:
+The example of the shell defect on a paper reel:
   ![Screenshot](https://github.com/Derles/ReelPaperAnomalyDetections/blob/main/Images/Shell-defects-example1.jpg?raw=true)

 ##### Edge crack
-Edge crack example:
+The edge crack example:
 ![Screenshot](https://github.com/Derles/ReelPaperAnomalyDetections/blob/main/Images/Edge-crack-example1.jpg?raw=true)

 ##### Holes
-Example of paper anomaly caused by holes:
+The example of paper anomaly caused by holes:
 ![Screenshot](https://github.com/Derles/ReelPaperAnomalyDetections/blob/main/Images/Hole-example1.jpg?raw=true)

 ##### Factory gluing
-Example of factory gluing defect:
+The example of the factory gluing defect:
 ![Screenshot](https://github.com/Derles/ReelPaperAnomalyDetections/blob/main/Images/Factory-gluing-example1.jpg?raw=true)

 ##### Transport damages
-Anomalies caused by transportation:
+Anomalies caused during transportation:
 ![Screenshot](https://github.com/Derles/ReelPaperAnomalyDetections/blob/main/Images/Transport-damages-example1.jpg?raw=true)

 ##### Wrinkles
-Examples of wrinkles:
+The examples of wrinkles:
 ![Screenshot](https://github.com/Derles/ReelPaperAnomalyDetections/blob/main/Images/Wrinkles-example1.jpg?raw=true)

 A further goal in this phase of the project is to prepare well-balanced samples of a minimum of 300 images for each anomaly category, then try to expand these samples to around 1500 images.
 At the moment, it is already known that it will not be easy to achieve due to the availability of collected complaint materials and the quality of the images (the main problem is lighting).
-The category related to holes in the reel paper appears to be the best documented, therefore further work will mainly focus on this category of defects.
+The category related to the holes in the reel paper appears to be the best documented, therefore further work will mainly focus on this category of defects.
 If sufficient samples are obtained for the remaining defect categories, further work on them will also be carried out.

 Stage status: Partly done, still in progress